 - Analyst-led remediation and incident response

-- Shared vendor risk data and monitoring
+- Shared vendor risk data reduces redundant assessment effort across the customer base

 10. ISS Corporate Solutions